A concise proof of the Multiplicative Ergodic Theorem on Banach spaces: Introduction

 While Raghunathan's proof uses singular value decomposition and hence relies on the notion of orthogonality, we study instead collections of vectors with maximal volume growth.
 Another important difference with Raghunathan's approach is that instead of dealing with the exterior algebra, we work with the Grassmannian.
 We claim this is more natural since subspaces correspond to \emph{rank one} elements of the exterior algebra (those that can be expressed as $v_1\wedge\ldots\wedge v_k$).
 In the Euclidean setting, rank one elements naturally appear as eigenvectors of $\Lambda^k(A^*A)$, but this does not seem to generalize to the Banach space case.

-Section~\ref{sec:volume} contains volume calculations for bounded linear maps $T$ on a Banach space $X$.
-We establish an asymptotic equivalence between $k$-dimensional volume growth under $T$ and $T^*$, as well as other measures of volume growth.
+Section~\ref{sec:volume} analyses notions of volume growth for bounded linear maps $T$ on a Banach space $X$.
+We establish an asymptotic equivalence between $k$-dimensional volume growth under $T$ and $T^*$, as well as other measures of volume growth and Section \ref{sec:rds} uses these results to obtain the multiplicative ergodic theorems.
+The main results in this article are Theorem \ref{thm:Osel} and Corollary \ref{cor:splitting}.
+After submitting the current article, we learned of an independent proof of essentially the same result via closely related methods due to Blumenthal \cite{Blumenthal}.

-Section~\ref{sec:rds} deals with random dynamical systems, or linear cocycles.
-The non-invertible Oseledets multiplicative ergodic theorem is proved under the assumptions that $X^*$ is separable and a quasi-compactness condition holds.
-Separability allows one to show all the necessary measurability conditions in an elementary fashion.

-The recent semi-invertible version of the MET established in \cite{GTQuas}, building on \cite{FLQ1,FLQ2}, and from which the invertible version of the MET can be recovered, is also presented here.
-This result is obtained via duality: complementary spaces to the Oseledets filtration arise as annihilators of the corresponding Oseledets filtration for the dual cocycle.